Roy Brown: “Riding High”

 As a record though, a cold piece of wax that must somehow get us to feel and believe in what they’re all laying down, it falls a little short.
 It sounds better than it really is.

-Riding High is – depending on how you look at it – either a fairly well executed recap of Brown’s career to date or a slightly warmed over pastiche meant to hit all the right buttons to try and ensure a response.
+Riding High can be viewed either a fairly well executed recap of Brown’s career to date or a slightly warmed over pastiche meant to hit all the right buttons to try and ensure a response.

-What it is, when you get right down to it, is calculated.
-In spite of it containing all of the elements that were proven winners in the past, and the present for that matter, the audience wasn’t fooled.
-They might like its individual components well enough but they’ve shown they also expect originality, something Brown was more than capable of delivering when he put his mind to it.
+What it really is though when you get right down to it, is calculated.
+In spite of it containing all of the elements that were proven winners the audience wasn’t fooled.
+They might like its individual components well enough but they’ve shown they also expect originality.

 In rock ‘n’ roll where staying ahead of the curve gets you the most respect Roy Brown let himself fall back ever so slightly and now will be forced to play catch up again.
 That’s not the worst thing in the world though, everybody needs a kick in the pants to live up to their potential once in awhile.